ENHANCING EMPLOYMENT SERVICES FOR MATURE-AGE JOBSEEKERS

 Older jobseekers may be seen as difficult to place and therefore be liable to ‘parking’ by employment services.
 As the frontline staff now tend to be younger and have fewer qualifications, our previous research suggested that their age mismatch with older jobseekers may give rise to unconscious bias.

-This study deepens our understanding of the barriers and pathways that lead older Australians to be long-term unemployed.
-It examines the level and quality of current case management practices and evaluates the effectiveness of the current service model in supporting workforce access and participation for older men and women.
+This study deepened our understanding of the barriers and pathways that lead older Australians to be long-term unemployed.
+It examined the level and quality of current case management practices and evaluated the effectiveness of the current service model in supporting workforce access and participation for older men and women.

 The findings have informed a range of learning resources for employment services staff, aimed at enhancing intergenerational awareness and enabling them to support mature age jobseekers to find work.
 They will also inform policy advocacy to improve outcomes for mature-age and other disadvantaged jobseekers.

-The two-year project is supported by funding from the Lord Mayor's Charitable Foundation and the cooperation of Jobs Australia.
+The two-year project was supported by funding from the Lord Mayor's Charitable Foundation and the cooperation of Jobs Australia.